ghc/ghc/docs/users_guide/exts/duplicate_record_fields.rst

     bad r = x r

+**Warning**: the type-based disambiguation rules described in the remainder of this section are being removed.
+The :ghc-flag:`-Wambiguous-fields` option will warn about code that relies on these rules.
+In a future GHC release, such code will produce ambiguity errors.

 An ambiguous selector may be disambiguated by the type being "pushed down" to the occurrence of the selector (see :ref:`higher-rank-type-inference` for more details on what "pushed down" means).
 For example, the following are permitted: ::